History of the Jews in Sicily

 The history of the Jews in Sicily potentially begins as far back as two millennia, with a substantial Jewish presence on the southern Italian island before their expulsion in the fifteenth century.

 Ancient history

 The Jewish presence in Sicily dates back to the Roman era.
 A community of Jews, primarily composed of slaves, was established on the island prior to the destruction of the Second Temple in Jerusalem in 70 CE.

+Among the early archaeological findings of a Jewish community on the island is a 4th-century tomb inscription discovered in Catania.
+This inscription is the longest documentary text in Latin from the Jewish diaspora of the period.
+It commemorates a person named Aurelius Samohil and his wife Lasiferina (or Lassia Irene) and features both Hebrew and Latin elements, including menorah symbols and a greeting in Hebrew.
+The inscription requests respect for the Patriarchs and the Jewish Laws; it has been cited by scholars as a rare instance of a Jewish individual utilizing both secular Roman and Jewish dating systems simultaneously.
+The reference to the Patriarchs is believed to acknowledge the contemporary office of the Nasi, the ethnarch of the Jewish population in Syria Palaestina.

+From the late 4th and 5th centuries CE, additional epitaphs from Catania commemorate presbyters (elders) named Irenaeus and Jason, noting that the deceased "did not offend the Law."

-The earliest known reference to the Jewish community in Sicily appears during the time of Gregory the Great (c.
+The earliest known literary reference to the Jewish community in Sicily appears during the time of Gregory the Great (c.
 540–604).
 By then the community possessed both a synagogue and a hospital with a garden.

-Among the early archaeological findings of a Jewish community on the island is a 4th-century tomb inscription discovered in Catania.
-This inscription is the longest documentary text in Latin from the Jewish diaspora of the period.
-It commemorates a person named Aurelius Samohil and features both Hebrew and Latin elements, including menorah symbols and a greeting in Hebrew.